Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 > The Singleton pattern is a creational design pattern ensuring that a class has only one instance while providing global access to this instance.

+> The Singleton pattern ensures a class has only one instance and provides a global point of access to it.

 In simple words:

 > "Singleton - ensures that only one object of a particular class is ever created."